 Joseph J. Thorndike is director of the Tax History Project at Tax Analysts.
-He is a regular columnist for Tax Notes magazine and has also written for the New York Times, the Washington Post, the Wall Street Journal, Barron’s, Bloomberg, Time.com, and numerous academic journals.
+He is a regular columnist for Tax Notes magazine and a frequent contributor to Forbes.com.
+His writing has also appeared in the New York Times, the Washington Post, the Wall Street Journal, the New York Daily News, Barron’s, Bloomberg, Time.com, and numerous academic journals.

 Thorndike is a frequent radio and television guest, appearing on shows for National Public Radio, Fox News, CBS, and other broadcasters.